sblausten/clmystery/README.md

 ## Key takeaways

 - The power of the command line!
-You can do so many things to do wityh file manipulation and all sorts in one line of commands, that would otherwise require dedicated software.
+You can do so many things to do with file manipulation and all sorts in one line of typing, that would otherwise require dedicated software.

 - It isn't always faster to use command line for simple things!
 GUI's can sometimes be faster than googling for the terminal command :)

 - Memorising commands isn't particularly worthwhile.
 If you memorise it because you use it so much, that's great.
 Otherwise, use a GUI or google it.

-- Using the command line to do things often isn't actually faster than using a GUI - that is, if the GUI actually lets you do what you want to do.